Ruabon

+From the mid-19th century, Ruabon became famous across the UK, for its red bricks and terracotta.
+This earnt the village the nickname "Terracottapolis".
+The local discovery of high-quality Etruria marl clay led to the rise of the Dennis Ruabon Tile Factory, whose durable and richly coloured products were used nationwide.
+The tiles were used in landmark projects such as Cardiff's Pier Head and Liverpool University's Victoria Building.

 In 2001, more than 80% of the population of 2,400 were born in Wales, with 13.6% having some ability in Welsh.

 Early history

 There is evidence that a settlement existed in Ruabon in the Bronze Age.
 In 1898, building works in the centre of Ruabon exposed a cist or stone urn containing cremated human remains dating from 2000 years BC.
 In 1917, the remains of a Bronze Age round barrow were discovered on the playing fields of Ruabon Grammar School; they contained human remains, a flint arrowhead and a bronze axe.

 Overlooking Ruabon, the Gardden (Caer Ddin) is an ancient hillfort surrounded by circular ditches, dating back to the Iron Age.

 The old parish

 The ancient parish of Ruabon was made up of the townships of Ruabon (which also included the hamlets of Belan, Bodylltyn, Hafod and Rhuddallt), Cristionydd Cynrig (also known as Y Dref Fawr or Cristionydd Kenrick in English), Coed Cristionydd, Cristionydd Fechan (also known as Y Dref Fechan or Dynhinlle Uchaf), Dinhinlle Isaf; Morton Anglicorum (the “English Morton” or Morton Below the Dyke) and Morton Wallichorum (the “Welsh Morton” or Morton Above the Dyke).

 In 1844, Coed Cristionydd and part of Cristionydd Cynrig became part of the new parish of Rhosymedre, and Cristionydd Fechan and Moreton Above became part of the new parish of Rhosllannerchrugog.

 Later in 1879, Dynhinlle Uchaf and the remainder of Cristionydd Cynrig became the new parish of Penycae.

 Ruabon is within the historic county of Denbighshire and, between 1889 and 1974, was administered by Denbighshire County Council.
 From 1974 until 1996, it was administered as part of Clwyd.
 From 1996, it has been administered as part of the County Borough of Wrexham.

+St Mary's is a Grade I listed church, in the churchyard between Bridge Street and Church Street.
+Included in the listing is the lych gate and churchyard walls.
+The church is listed on the National Monuments Record of Wales.
+The parish is in the Mission Area of Offa in the Church in Wales Diocese of St Asaph.